Mixed dynamics of 2-dimensional reversible maps with a symmetric couple of quadratic homoclinic tangencies: Preliminary geometric and analytic constructions

-As usual, we need such local coordinates on $U_0$ in which the map $T_{0}$ has the simplest form.
-We can not assume the map $T_{0i}$ is linear, since by condition {\sf [A]}, only $C^1$-linearization is possible here.
-Therefore, we consider such $C^{r-1}$-coordinates in which the local maps have the so-called {\em main normal form} or first order normal form.
-This form is given by the following lemma.
+As it is usual in this kind of problems, one seeks for suitable local coordinates on $U_0$ in which the map $T_{0}$ exhibits its simplest form.
+The following lemma introduces $C^{r-1}$-coordinates that allow our local map $T_0$ to be written in the so-called {\em (saddle) normal form} or first order (saddle) normal form.